-At BC Laser and Skin Care, we have also used our medical knowledge to be able to treat the darkest of skin tones possible, with laser hair removal, even up to Type V or VI (see below for definitions).
-So, while many clinics may need to turn away patients with these skin tones, for safety concerns, we may still be able to help.
-If you feel you fall into this category, we encourage you to book a consultation to allow us to assess your skin, and to determine if you are eligible for laser hair removal.
+At our clinic, we have used our medical knowledge to treat the darkest of skin tones possible, with laser hair removal.
+Many other clinics may need to turn away patients with these skin tones, for safety concerns.
+However, we may still be able to help.
+If you feel you fall into this category, we encourage you to book a consultation with us.
+This will allow us to assess your skin, and determine if you are eligible for laser hair removal.

-We can not treat tattooed skin, unfortunately.
+Please note: we can not remove hair on tattooed skin, unfortunately.
 But we can remove tattoos first, if you want!
 See this page for more info.

 We can’t treat all hair colours with laser hair epilation

-The setback that still stands true today, as it did in the past, for laser hair removal efficacy, is that light-coloured hairs can’t be treated – at least not with lasers or light-based treatments.
-Other types of safe heating are needed to target the follicles of these hairs, without burning the skin.
+The setback that still stands true today, as it did in the past, is that light-coloured hairs can’t be destroyed – at least not with lasers or light-based treatments.
+Other types of safe heating can be used to target the follicles of these hairs, without burning the skin (such as electrolysis).

 - White or gray hair

 - White or strawberry blonde hair